jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 ## 1. Current Focus

-The current focus is on enhancing the temperature chart visualization by incorporating day/night indicators and maintaining a clean and efficient codebase.
-Additionally, setting up CI/CD with GitHub Actions for automated testing.
-The immediate task is to integrate additional hourly weather variables into the API and display them in the chart tooltip, and then resolve any resulting test failures.
+The current focus is on implementing a feature to allow users to select different hourly weather variables for display on the chart.
+This involves creating a new UI component for variable selection, integrating it with the main application page and the chart component, and ensuring all related tests are passing.

 ## 2. Recent Changes